 His thoughts scattered as he was forced to stop.
 Some combination of the pent-up anger and his worries had diverted his attention for he had arrived at his doorstep without noticing.
-The man chided himself for being so deep in thought as to walk all way the home and not really realize it.
+The man chided himself for being so deep in thought as to walk all the way home and not even realize it.
 He exhaled loudly as he tried to relax, reflexively rubbing his jaw at the realization of it being clenched this whole time.
 If he could just make it through tonight he thought to himself.
 In the morning he'd sit down and find a different crop-share to work.
 Everything would be alright.

 The conversation had somehow gone worse than even he had imagined possible.
-The man had forgotten his wife was close with the wife of one of the other farmers.
+The man had forgotten his wife was close to the wife of one of the other farmers.
 Danil had been ready for him before he had even stepped inside the house.
 She couldn't believe he had been fired over being drunk at the job.
 He had tried to explain to her he was just as shocked, but the words didn't come out right.
 She even accused him of being drunk right then.
 The man had been shocked, after all the years they spent together he figured she'd remember how high his limit was.
 He tried to remind her, but that just made it worse.
 Why couldn't she just see it from his viewpoint?

 Why is she never on your side?